In America, Most Republicans Think Colleges Are Bad for the Country

 Re:Evergreen State (Score:4, Insightful)

+On the topic of climate change, again, we've got a spectrum that doesn't get headlines because the folks insisting the climate isn't changing have that market cornered.
+Get past it, and the questions are more sensible: Is the primary way to stave it off really to increase taxes?
+Is it sensible to make certain things unaffordable to the most cost sensitive people in order to save the planet?
+If the manufacturing of a hybrid is more environmentally unfriendly than an ICE car, is it really helpful to fervently pitch their manufacture and purchase?
+Same for solar panels - if their production is very toxic to the environment, are we doing any long-term favors just because China is willing to make them affordably at the expense of their environmental state?
+Obviously, these questions and many more are present on the topic, and some do have viable answers, but the problem is the lack of any middle ground - say "maybe we should see if it's possible to have more environmentally friendly solar panels before giving tax incentives for them", and you're a corporatist republican who doesn't care about the environment.
+Say, "perhaps it would make sense to use the more resource intensive panels for larger buildings so that the air conditioners will at least be mostly solar powered and their impact will be negated quicker", and you're a tree hugging Al Gore groupie who cares more about mother earth than the children who live in it.

+Is it possible for there to be a return to the dark ages?
+Anything is possible.
+Is the best way to fight it by forcing both sides further to the extremes and engage in a battle of attrition?
+I think not.

-There's an obvious reason (Score:2)
+There's an obvious reason (Score:3, Insightful)

 Re: (Score:2)